-BVQI has performed a validation of the USINA DE AÇÚCAR SANTA TEREZINHA Project in Brazil.
+Bureau Veritas Certification (BVC) has performed a validation of the USINA DE AÇÚCAR SANTA TEREZINHA Project in Brazil.
 The validation was performed on the basis of UNFCCC criteria and host country criteria, also on the criteria given to provide for consistent project operations, monitoring and reporting.

-The validation consisted of the following three phases: i) a desk review of the project design and the baseline and monitoring plan (February 2006); ii) follow-up interviews with project stakeholders (February 2006); iii) the resolution of outstanding issues and the issuance of the final validation report and opinion (March 2006).
+The validation consisted of the following phases: i) a desk review of the project design and the baseline and monitoring plan (February 2006); ii) follow-up interviews with project stakeholders (February 2006); iii) the resolution of outstanding issues and the issuance of the final validation report and opinion (March 2006); iv) revision of the validation report due to the comments of the Designated National Authority(July 2006);